SMAC-Group/ODyN/README.md

 1. Upload a `.zip` file containing all sensor measurements (see section 'Input file format' below).
 2. Verify that the data files are loaded correctly (check the messages below the file upload input).
 3. [Optional] Upload an `.RData` file containing the configuration of all parameters (see *Step 8* below).
-4. Enter all required configuration parameter via the GUI according to your setup (or in case of *Step 3* verify that these were loaded and interpreted correctly).
+4. Enter all required configuration parameters via the GUI according to your setup (or in case of *Step 3* verify that these were loaded and interpreted correctly).
 5. Hit the **Go!** button and wait.
 Depending on the input, few minutes may be required.
 6. If everything has gone well, check the results in the provided plots.
 Otherwise go back to *Step 4* and fix the problem.
-7. Download the solution file.
+7. Download the solution file (containing adjusted parameters and high-frequency trajectory).
 8. [Optional] Download the configuration to be reused later on in *Step 3* (N.B. this file can be downloaded even if *Step 5* has not been run or failed).
 9. [Optional] Generate a link to share the output on-line.